awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_2_Cost_and_Usage_Governance/Lab_Guide.md

 5. Click on **Select** next to the **Amazon Linux 2 AMI**, You will receive an error when you select an AMI as you do not have permissions:
 ![Images/AWSPolicy18.png](Images/AWSPolicy18.png)

-You have successfully verified that you can not launch any instances outside of the N.Virginia region.
+You have successfully verified that you cannot launch any instances outside of the N.Virginia region.
 We will now verify we have access in us-east-1 (N.Virginia):

 6. Change the region by clicking the current region, and selecting **US East (N.Virginia)**:
 ![Images/AWSPolicy19.png](Images/AWSPolicy19.png)